kosich/rxjs-autorun/README.md

   </h1>
 </div>

-Autorun re-evaluates given expression, whenever dependant observables emit
+Re-runs given expression whenever dependant Observables emit

-Tastes best with Observables that always contain a value, such as `BehaviorSubject`s, `of`, `startWith`, etc.

 **⚠️ WARNING:** use at your own risk!